The Color of Life

 The tissues on the inside of the body have their own shades of red and health.
 The meniscus—that key shock absorber protecting the knee from arthritis—appears mostly white, with an outer margin of blood vessels penetrating to only one-third of the tissue’s width.
 When torn in the outer edge, it bleeds well and heals well when sutures are applied.
 The inner portion requires novel techniques to bring a new blood supply to the injured tissues.
 When done successfully, even edge-to-edge inner tears can heal well—but only when reddened.

 The surface of the ACL is swathed in a plexus of red and blue vessels.
 This silken coat of synovium brings nutrients to this crucial ligament, permitting the extension, flexion, and rotation of the knee joint.
 When ruptured during skiing, football, or soccer; the vessels burst, sometimes filling the joint with fresh blood.
-If left alone, this new blood forms a dark red clot around the torn tissue as it tries desperately to provide a healing scaffold for the liberated platelets and stem cells to migrate into.
+If left alone, this new blood forms a dark red clot around the torn tissue as it tries desperately to provide a healing scaffold for the liberated platelets and stem-cell-derived self-repair cells to migrate into.
 Those cells stimulate fibrocytes to lay down new collagen fibers.
 These new matrices, unfortunately, usually lead to scar formation rather than to a successful new ligament.

 The bone we encounter in joints with injured cartilage is often exposed and hardened.
 Though it was once covered by a smooth, white articular cartilage layer, impact injuries can knock off this cap and the pressure of load-bearing deforms the underlying bone.
 When we are young, our joint bones are often reddish-brown: filled with marrow and fat, stem cells and blood cells.
 When injured and/or aged, the color shifts to yellow.
 I’ll even see darker, iron-colored bone, especially at the joint surface.
 But a fresh supply of healthy marrow blood can often be induced to perfuse these areas and guided to restore the cartilage surface.
 If left alone, bone death ensues.